uc-cdis/fence/docs/google_architecture.md

    * Checks if the current user is an authorized member on the project.
 * Google Project has valid parent organization
    * Key: `valid_parent_org`
-   * Checks if the Google project either has no parent organization, or if it does, it is included on the whitelist of parent. organizations (defined in Fence config).
+   * Checks if the Google project either has no parent organization, or if it does, it is included on the whitelist of parent organizations (defined in Fence config).
+(The reason for this logic is that user permissions can be inherited from a parent organization, but the Fence SA is only given permission on the project level and thus can only read project-specific IAM policies.
+Any inherited policies will not be available during validation.
+Therefore, if there is no parent org then there is nothing to worry about, but if there is, then we must trust the parent org to have properly set its permissions.)
 * Google Project only has valid member types
    * Key: `valid_member_types`
    * Checks if the Google project ony has members that are User Accounts or Service Accounts.